The Sleeping Voice

 The Sleeping Voice (La voz dormida) is a 2011 Spanish drama film directed by Benito Zambrano based on the novel of the same name by Dulce Chacón.
 It stars Inma Cuesta, María León, Marc Clotet and Daniel Holguín.

 Plot

 Two sisters find themselves caught up in politics in the turmoil following the Spanish Civil War.
 The pregnant Hortensia is locked away in a crowded women's prison.
 Her younger sister Pepita moves from Andalusia to Madrid to be near her.
 In Madrid, she finds a job in a wealthy home with connections in the Francoist regime.
 Pepita meets young guerrilla fighter (maquis) Paulino and falls in love with him.

 Cast

 Production

-The film was produced by Maestranza Films alongside Mirada Sur, and it had support from the Spanish Ministry of Culture, the Junta de Andalucía, the Diputación de Huelva, TVE, Canal+ and Canal Sur.
+The film was produced by Maestranza Films alongside Mirada Sur, and had support from the Spanish Ministry of Culture, the Junta de Andalucía, the Diputación de Huelva, TVE, Canal+ and Canal Sur.
 Antonio Pérez is credited as producer and Álex Catalán as cinematographer.
 Shooting locations included the Plaza Mayor in Madrid.
 Around a 40% of the footage was shot in the province of Huelva.